Sport New Zealand Rural Travel Subsidy Fund/Kiwi Sport Travel Subsidy Fund

-Young people – The project will enable and encourage young people (under 18) to engage with and actively participate in the arts.

-Funding will be open for the first round of the 2015/2016 year - August 2015.
-Applications must be in Council’s hands no later than 4.30 pm on Friday 28 August 2015.
-For more information please contact Council’s CCS administrator Annie van der Plas on 0800 727 059, or download a brochure.
+Sport New Zealand Rural Travel Subsidy Fund/Kiwi Sport Travel Subsidy Fund** > > Young people – The project will enable and encourage young people (under 18) > to engage with and actively participate in the arts. > > Applications are now open for the first round of funding for the 2015/2016 > year - August 2015.
+Applications must be in Council’s hands no later than > 4.30 pm on Friday 28 August 2015.
+For more information please contact > Council’s CCS administrator Paula Guy Stuve on 0800 727 059, or download a > brochure.